 ANMC Mental Health Scholarship

-The Australian Nurses Memorial Centre is pleased to offer the Mental Health Scholarship for nurses undertaking postgraduate study in mental health care.
+The Australian Nurses Memorial Centre is pleased to offer an annual Mental Health Scholarship for nurses undertaking postgraduate study in mental health care.
 The aim of this scholarship is to increase access to postgraduate study for nurses undertaking further qualifications in mental health.

-Any course of study or research in nursing that aims to improve patient mental health outcomes would qualify the applicant for this Scholarship.
-The Scholarship is for one year of study in 2021 at an Australian University or other accredited higher education institution.
+The ANMC Mental Health Scholarship is for one year of study in 2021 at an Australian university or other accredited higher education institute.

 ANMC Indigenous Nurse Scholarship

-This scholarship, now in its forth year, is made possible by generous donations to the Australian Nurses Memorial Centre.
+This scholarship, introduced in 2016, is made possible by generous donations to the Australian Nurses Memorial Centre.
 The ANMC recognises the contribution of Aboriginal and Torres Strait Islander nurses to the health and well-being of the community.

 Please ensure you fill out the form that is applicable to your study